Ellen Walshe

 Ellen Walshe (born 29 September 2001) is an Irish swimmer.
+She is a two-time European champion, winning the individual medley double (200 m and 400 m IM) at the 2026 European Aquatics Championships.

 She competed at the 2020 Summer Olympics in the 100 metre butterfly and the 200 metre individual medley.
 At the 2021 World Swimming Championships, she won the silver medal in the 400 metre individual medley.
 She was the first swimmer representing Ireland to win a medal higher than a bronze medal at a World Swimming Championships.
 Collegiately, she competes for the Tennessee Volunteers.

 Background

 Walshe started attending the University of Tennessee in 2021, where she competes as part of the Tennessee Volunteers swim team.

 Career

 2015 European Youth Olympic Festival

 When Walshe was 13 years old, she won the silver medal in the 100 metre butterfly with a time of 1:02.17 at the 2015 European Youth Summer Olympic Festival held in Tbilisi, Georgia in July and August 2015.

 2019 World Aquatics Championships

 In July 2019, at the 2019 World Aquatics Championships in Gwangju, South Korea, Walshe placed 35th in the prelims heats of the 100 metre butterfly on the first day of competition with a time of 1:00.85.
 Three days later, she placed 19th in the prelims heats of the 4×100 metre mixed medley relay swimming the butterfly leg of the relay in a 1:00.89 and achieving a time of 3:53.69 with her Ireland relay teammates Conor Ferguson (backstroke), Niamh Coyne (breaststroke), and Robert Powell (freestyle).